moserboser/config-files/README.md

 ### [Rofi templates](https://github.com/adi1090x/rofi.git)

-A huge collection of rofi templates.
+A collection of rofi templates.
 A huge thanks to adi1090x.
 The templates are already included in the `rofi/` folder.
 Please refeer to the rofi template repo to change to a desired template.
 The template used in this config has been changed minimally.
 It is inspired by type1 Style2.

 ## Fedora-Sway spin specific configs